thedataincubator/data-science-blogs/deep-learning-libraries.md

 As with any analysis, decisions were made along the way.
 All source code and data is on [our Github Page](https://github.com/thedataincubator/data-science-blogs).
 The full list of deep learning libraries [came from a few sources](#Methods).

 Naturally, some libraries that have been around longer will have higher metrics, and therefore higher ranking.
-The only metric that takes this into account is the Google search monthly growth rate.
+The only metric that takes this into account is the Google search quarterly growth rate.

 The data presented a few difficulties: